exhene/exhene/README.md

 </a>

 ### I am currently learning how to code from these two sites ⌨️

+I am learning from other sites as well, so these two are not the only ones where I am learning from

 <p>
   <a href="https://www.freecodecamp.org/learn">
     <img alt="freeCodeCamp" src="https://img.shields.io/badge/freecodecamp-0A0A23?logo=freecodecamp&logoColor=white&style=for-the-badge" />